Museum De Lakenhal: History of the building

 The museum building was erected in 1640 by Arent van 'Gravesande as a cloth hall (lakenhal in Dutch) – a guild hall for cloth merchants.
-The museum was founded in 1874 as a stedelijk museum (municipal museum.)
+The museum was founded in 1874 as a stedelijk museum (municipal museum).
+Since 1874, the space taken up by the museum has gradually grown.
+An exhibition hall was added at the end of the nineteenth century and a new wing in 1922.
+A complete (and prize-winning) renovation took place between 2016 and 2019, at a cost of around 19m euros.

 Collections

-Like other municipal museums in the Netherlands, it became a repository for municipal art collections.
-Artifacts from Leiden are on display such as a series of stained glass windows by Willem Thibaut commissioned for the Leiden city hall, are now installed in the stairwells.
+Like other municipal museums in the Netherlands, the Lakenhal became a repository for municipal art collections.
+Artifacts from Leiden are on display, such as a series of stained glass windows by Willem Thibaut commissioned for the Leiden city hall, now installed in the stairwells.

-On permanent display is also the old inspection room or Staalmeesterskamer where cloth was inspected and the meeting hall where disputes were decided.
+On permanent display is also the old inspection room or Staalmeesterskamer, where cloth was inspected, and the meeting hall where disputes were decided.
 Four large paintings depicting the cloth industry by Isaac van Swanenburg hang in the same spots on the walls as designed.
-Similarly, a very grand over-the-mantel piece by Carel de Moor shows the inspectors in a massive wooden frame decorated with their family shields, flanked by a series of three historical allegories of the city of Leiden by Abraham Lambertsz van den Tempel.
+Similarly, a grand over-the-mantel piece by Carel de Moor shows the inspectors in a massive wooden frame decorated with their family shields, flanked by a series of three historical allegories of the city of Leiden by Abraham Lambertsz van den Tempel.

 The museum hosts a collection of altarpieces and religious artifacts from before the Protestant Reformation that were formally ceded to the state in 1572.
 The museum also includes a reconstructed statie or Catholic mission station from after the Reformation.
-Because the Catholic religion was banned, there was no official church and all of the Catholic places of worship in the young Dutch Republic were called mission stations.
+Because the Catholic religion was banned, there was no official church, and all of the Catholic places of worship in the young Dutch Republic were called mission stations.
 These were semi-hidden churches that were tolerated and taxed by the state.

 The collection also includes A Pedlar Selling Spectacles (Allegory of Sight), one of a series of five, The Senses, by Rembrandt.

 The museum was closed for restoration and expansion from 2016 to 2019.
 On its reopening in June 2019, and until February 2020, the museum had on display a newly identified painting by Rembrandt, Suffer little children to come unto me, showing Jesus preaching.

+Organisation

+The current director is Tanja Elstgeest.
+The museum's budget, as of 2021, is around 5m euros.
+2021 saw 29,281 visitors, although that figure was affected by Covid-19 lockdowns.